Editor’s Note: This blog post has been republished to reflect the current COVID-19 pandemic.

 Fortunately, many crises are relatively foreseeable, smoldering for some time before they eventually emerge to the surface.
 However, few organizations actually take the necessary action to prevent or reduce their impact during these early stages.
-In fact, only , according to a 2016 survey by Deloitte.
+In fact, only 49% of businesses have a crisis response plan in place, and even fewer—just 32%—engage in crisis scenario training, according to a 2016 survey by Deloitte.

 In order to successfully survive a crisis, preparation is key.
 An organization must be ready to respond in a prompt, accurate and well-coordinated manner.
 Having a crisis communications plan in place will ensure that all business representatives are informed and on the same page when it comes to responding to a crisis – ultimately minimizing its impact and instilling public confidence in your organization.

 In this 7-step crisis communications e-book, you’ll learn how to help your business:

 - Create a “dark space,” or pre-built web page, on your website;

 - Develop your key messaging;

 - Deliver your message to target audiences; and